francesco-di-maggio/modulo/README.md

 - [```transform```](https://github.com/francesco-di-maggio/modulo/tree/main/patchers/transform) modules process and extract meaningful information from incoming signals, including filtering, averaging and smoothing.

 - [```utility```](https://github.com/francesco-di-maggio/modulo/tree/main/patchers/utility) modules can handle auxiliary functions, such as mixing, visualising and recording input data.

-## Architecture

-### Modularisation of Max objects

-Each module is a wrapper around a specific Max object (e.g. mo.snapshot > snapshot), where core control parameters are displayed at the top level in the main GUI.
-This allow users to flexibly interchange modules for quickly prototyping different digital musical instruments.

 ### List & Multichannel